Configuration Elements

 4. Escalation Rules

 This is the key mechanism for ensuring incident closure.
 When first-level responders don’t respond or complete handling, the system automatically escalates to the next level.
-Escalation Conditions:- Timeout without acknowledgment: No one acknowledges within N minutes after incident trigger
+Loop Notification: In each escalation level, you can enable the Loop Notification feature.
+When enabled, if the incident is not resolved at the current level, the system sends repeated notifications at the configured interval (minimum 0.5 minutes, in 0.5-minute increments) up to the specified maximum number of times.
+Escalation Conditions:- Not closed: Incident not closed within N minutes after trigger

-- Timeout without closure: Incident not resolved within N minutes after trigger
+- Not closed and not acknowledged: Incident neither closed nor acknowledged within N minutes after trigger

 | Scenario | Escalation Path |